patilswapnilv/reactpress/README.md

 # ReactPress ( Rest API edition )

+⚠️ I'm not maintaining this project anymore, as i'm using mainly Nuxt.js on my projects now.
+Feel free to fork and maintain a nice Next.js starter ⚠️

 **Reactpress** is a starter-kit to create a Next.js ( **SEO-friendly** React ) front-end backed by Wordpress REST API.

 *Reactpress* is built upon [Next.js](https://github.com/zeit/next.js/) for Server Side Rendering, so if your are not familiar with Next.js, you should take a quick look at it. ⚡ There is also a GraphQL version available : https://github.com/nyl-auster/reactpress-graphql